Written by Dave Boling

 But it was Henry who became seriously ill on the ship after leaving Africa and on August 30, 1885 he died and was buried at sea.
 Anna made it back to the States where Rev. Thomas Harrison helped her through the challenging times of losing her husband and recovering her health.
 Later that year he preached a memorial service for Henry Willis.
 Anna was 23 years old.

-Anna went on to be an evangelist in own right, traveling to camp meetings and Chautauquas leading people to Christ.
+Anna went on to be an evangelist in her own right, traveling to camp meetings and Chautauquas, leading people to Christ.
 Did she remarry?
 Did she move back with her parents in Ohio?
 When did she die?
 Where is she buried?
 Did she ever return to Lakeside?
 These questions and others are lost to history.

 Nonetheless, it’s a Lakeside love story, one of many, across its history.
 If only the trees could talk, the stories they could share.

 Written by Evan Engelhart

 Established in 1790, the U.S. Coast Guard is the nation’s longest standing armed forces on the seas.
 Since then, the U.S. Coast Guard has protected the country’s coastlines and served proudly in every one of our country’s conflicts.
 The Coast Guard is both a federal law enforcement agency and a military force.
 In times of peace, the Coast Guard operates as part of the Department of Homeland Security, enforcing the nation's laws at sea, protecting the marine environment, guarding the nation's vast coastline and ports, and performing vital life saving missions.
 In times of war, or at the direction of the President, the Coast Guard serves under the Department of the Navy, defending the nation against terrorism and foreign threats.